“Nobody likes training. Nobody. You do an excellent job, but still … people hate training.”

 But what is it exactly that makes training an unpleasant experience?
 And, most importantly, what is it that employees really want and need out of corporate training programs?

-To help you create a training program that will motivate your employees by supplying them with what they need, we’ve summarized the results of three important surveys that have asked real employees what they truthfully think about their training programs.
+To help you create an engaging employee training program that will motivate your employees by supplying them with what they need, we’ve summarized the results of three important surveys that have asked real employees what they truly think about their training programs.

 Here are the results: